 “Had Jama’at not agreed to be part of MUF, it would have failed much before its takeoff,” said Farooq (name changed), a Srinagar bases political analyst who has been active during 1987 elections.
 “Apart from pan-Kashmir cadre base, Jama’at was the most resourceful party that MUF could have banked on.”

 After it’s formal entry, Jama’at’s Batamaloo and Maisuma office became MUF’s new addresses.
 It was the only constituent in MUF which owned an official vehicle.

 A day after Prof Bhat announced Jama’at’s entry in MUF, its Ameer was attending the alliance meeting on July 13.
 “G M Bhat and I reached together for Botengo meeting,” recalls Prof Bhat.
 To everybody’s surprise he was asked to preside over the meet.
 Maulana Abbas Ansari, recently appointed convenor, and Qazi Nisar, coordinator MUF, were also present in the meeting.
 Under G M Bhat’s leadership MUF’s constitution – already prepared by Prof Bhat and Dr Ghulam Qadir Wani – was discussed.
 “I remember heading all MUF meeting,” says G M Bhat, whom his party recalled from retirement to head it again.

 “Bhat was deliberately made to feel special, and the leader of MUF, as only Jama’at had experience to fight elections,” feels Farooq.

 Jama’at is a cadre based socio-religious-political party that exists in Kashmir since 1946.
 But its formal entry into politics came in 1969 with local bodies election.

-However, after 1987 elections, Jama’at remained apolitical, citing loss of faith in democratic setup.
+However, after the 1987 elections, Jama’at remained apolitical, citing loss of faith in the democratic setup.